Barracuda Networks: History

 Barracuda Networks expanded its research and development facility in Ann Arbor to a 12,500 square foot office building on Depot Street in 2008.
 By 2012, the Michigan-based research division had grown to about 180 employees, again outgrowing its space.
-In June, 2012, Barracuda signed a lease to occupy the 45,000 square foot office complex previously used as the Borders headquarters on Maynard St in downtown Ann Arbor.
+In June 2012, Barracuda signed a lease to occupy the 45,000 square foot office complex previously used as the Borders headquarters on Maynard St in downtown Ann Arbor.

 In July 2012, Dean Drako, Barracuda Networks's co-founder, president and CEO since it was founded in 2003, resigned his operating position, remaining on the company's board of directors.
-At the time of Drako's departure, the company stated it had achieved profitability, a nearly ongoing 30 annual percent growth rate since inception, 150,000 customers worldwide, nearly 1,000 employees, 10 offices, and did business in 80 countries.
-The company created the office of the CEO as it started a CEO search.

 In November 2012, long-time EMC executive William "BJ" Jenkins joined the company as president and CEO.
-Jenkins worked at EMC since 1998 and most recently served as president of EMC's Backup and Recovery Systems (BRS) Division.
+Jenkins worked at EMC since 1998 and previously served as president of EMC's Backup and Recovery Systems (BRS) Division.

 In November 2013, Barracuda Networks went public on the New York Stock Exchange under the ticker symbol CUDA.

-In March 2015, Barracuda Networks expanded its business to North Asia and was distributed by TriTech Distribution Limited in Hong Kong.

-In November 2015, Barracuda added new Next Generation Firewall to its firewall family.
+In November 2015, Barracuda added a new Next Generation Firewall to its firewall family.

-Barracuda has announced future discontinuation of its Copy and CudaDrive services as of May 2016.

 In November 2017, private equity firm Thoma Bravo announced they were taking Barracuda Networks private in a $1.6 billion buyout.
-In February 2018 Thoma Bravo announced that it has completed the acquisition.
+In February 2018 Thoma Bravo announced that it had completed the acquisition.

-In April 2022, KKR announced the signing of an agreement to purchase Barracuda Networks from Thoma Bravo for about $4 billion, which completed in August that year.
+In April 2022, KKR announced the signing of an agreement to purchase Barracuda Networks from Thoma Bravo for about $4 billion, which was completed in August of that year.